-High Pockets is a nice break from the sharp crimps and tiny pockets, littered with jugs and good pockets most of the way.
+High Pockets is a nice break from the sharp crimps and tiny pockets usually offered at Shelf, this one is littered with jugs and good pockets most of the way.
 This is somewhat atypical climbing for Shelf, a fun and interesting route.

 It is located near the north end of the wall, it's the last route (I believe) before the trail cuts across the gully to the east side of sand gulch.
 It's the only bolted route around, on the right side of a rounded prow.

 BETA PHOTO: The hardware seen here at the left side of the pho...

 From: Flagstaff, AZ

 Sep 12, 2010

 This route lost some hand/foot holds today that were located about half way up the route on the left side.
 Large rock & dangerously loose, the foot holds were trembling beneath our feet.
 They were knocked off the route during a climb.
 Not sure if it compromises the grade.